 19. Prometheus

-Prometheus is an open-source system monitoring and alerting tool that can monitor your Linux servers and applications, providing performance and availability reports.
-Prometheus can monitor server CPU, memory, disk, and network usage, as well as the status of applications and services.
-Prometheus offers many advanced features like a multidimensional data model, powerful query language, visualization, and alerting.
-You can use Prometheus to monitor the performance and availability of your Linux servers and applications.
+Prometheus is a powerful open-source Linux server monitoring and alerting tool that provides detailed performance and availability reports.
+It can track CPU, memory, disk, and network usage, as well as monitor the status of applications and services.
+With advanced features like a multidimensional data model, a powerful query language, visualization, and alerting, Prometheus enables efficient Linux server monitoring to ensure optimal performance and reliability.

 20. Grafana